phial3/phial3/README.md

 ### Hi boys 👋👋👋

 I ❤ Open Source.
-I love C, Rust and Java.
+I love Rust, Python and Java.

 - 🌈 I'm currently working from home. 😎
 - 🤔 I'm thinking about how to make more money. 😁